 There were not substantial differences between the planned actions and the implementation of these actions with a few exceptions.
-The tutoring program, which would expanded teacher interaction with students and even included home-visits was not implemented due to COVID-19 restrictions.
 Grading for Equity was expanded beyond the planned actions.
-Training for Professional Learning Communities was not implemented fully due to COVID-19 restrictions on conferences and travel.
-The actions supporting the ELD program were shifted to bring most efficient support for English Learners.
-The ACIS learning hub was not fully implemented as support was provided through Monday tutorial, a different structure.
+The actions supporting the ELD program were shifted to bring most efficient support for English Learners and the program was transformed and participation with DELAC grew substantially.